-Enter nonapportionable investment function loss from Form 500, Line 8(d). - Line 3f Total Nonapportionable Income: Subtract Line 3(e) from Line 3(d). - Line 3g Income Subject to Apportionment: Subtract Line 3(f) from Line 3(a). - Line 3h Income Apportioned to Virginia: Multiply the percentage on Line 1 or Line 2(g), whichever applies, by Line 3(g). - Line 3i Dividends Allocated to Virginia: Enter the amount of dividends, included in Line 3(b), allocated to Virginia.
+Line 3(f).
+Total Nonapportionable Income: Subtract Line 3(e) from Line 3(d).

+Line 3(g).
+Income Subject to Apportionment: Subtract Line 3(f) from Line 3(a).

+Line 3(h).
+Income Apportioned to Virginia: Multiply the percentage on Line 1 or Line 2(f), whichever applies, by Line 3(g).

+Line 3(i).
+Dividends Allocated to Virginia: Enter the amount of dividends, included in Line 3(b), allocated to Virginia.
 Dividends received to the extent included in Virginia taxable income are allocable to the state of commercial domicile of the taxpaying corporation.
-"Commercial domicile" means the principal place from which the trade or business of the taxpayer is directed or managed.
-(Va.
-Code § 58.1-407.) - Line 3j Income Subject to Virginia Tax: Add Lines 3(h) and 3(i).
+"Commercial domicile" means the principal place from which the trade or business of the taxpayer is directed or managed (Va.
+Code § 58.1-407).

+Line 3(j).
+Income Subject to Virginia Tax: Add Lines 3(h) and 3(i).
 Enter on Form 500, Line 8(a).